-Workshop with Ezio Laconi (Cagliari, Sardinia, Italy) – Cancer and the concept of tumor microenvironment
+Workshop with Ezio Laconi (Cagliari) – Cancer and the Tumor Microenvironment: Development, Evolution, and the Microbiota

 It is rather surprising that the terms “development” and “evolution” are both used, often interchangeably, to describe the unfolding of carcinogenic process.
 However, there is increasing awareness on the essential difference in the meaning of these two definitions with reference to neoplastic disease.
 Evidence will be discussed to suggest that the concepts of development and evolution are both pertinent to describe carcinogenesis; however, they appropriately apply to distinct phases of the multistep process.
 Such distinction bears important implications for disease analysis and management.

 Understanding cancer progression and its control: An analysis of immune contribution to metastasis causality

 Ongoing progress in cancer research is improving our comprehension of the spatial and temporal complexity of tumour progression, indeed characterised by the pleiotropic involvement of the tissue environment at different stages of the illness (Plutynski 2018).
 While supplementing our thorough appreciation of the cell-intrinsic properties of transformation, these advances still face serious difficulties, such as those linked to tumour recurrence and systemic spread.

 Metastasis is currently the leading cause of cancer mortality, correlating with disease severity and resistance to conventional therapy.
 Beyond its accepted description as a multistep process resulting in the development of secondary tumours at distant sites, certain observations remain partly unexplained and conceptually challenging.
 For instance the report of organ specificity for secondary growth, describing the apparent tropism of primary tumour cells for particular metastatic tissues, complicates the understood causality of cancer cell dissemination and subsequent implantation.